Skip to main content

 c.
 Some equipment requires the use of a dedicated operator which may incur labor charges in addition to the equipment rental.

 i.
 Outside (non-university) companies can be hired to provide technical support to an event in the Stamp.
-The Stamp IT Office must be notified of all non-university vendors no less than 10 business days prior to the event.
+Event & Guest Services must be notified of all non-university vendors no less than 10 business days prior to the event.

 d.
 Requests for technology equipment must be submitted via the Stamp eCalendar or in writing to the assigned Event Coordinator